SidGanesan/SidGanesan/README.md

 **Victoria University Commerce Students Society** | Jun 2019 - Dec 2019

-Responsible for planning and hosting Academic and Welfare events for the second large club at Victoria University.
+Planned and hosted Academic and Welfare events for the second large club at Victoria University.
 These include Welfare day in partnership with The Mental Health Foundation and other Sponsors, and study sessions.

 ### School of Economics and Finance Representative

 **Victoria University Commerce Students Society** | Dec 2018 - Jun 2019

-Responsible for interfacing with students and faculty for the School of Economics and Finance at Victoria Business School.
+Interfaced with students and faculty for the School of Economics and Finance at Victoria Business School.
 Included planning events and workshops for students.

 [PDF Version](/pdfs/Siddha_Ganesan.pdf) | [Cover Letter](COVERLETTER.md)